LinuxForHealth/FHIR/fhir-persistence-schema/README.md

 ```

 ### Add a Key to Existing Tenant
-To add a tenant key for an existing tenant, replace FHIRDATA with your client schema, and TENANT_NAME with your tenant's name.
+To add a tenant key for an existing tenant, replace FHIRDATA with your client schema, and change default to your tenant's name.

 ```
 --prop-file db2.properties
 --schema-name FHIRDATA
---add-tenant-key TENANT_NAME
+--add-tenant-key default
 ```

 **Example Output**